maros/Zway-RandomDevice/README.md

 # Virtual Devices

-This module creates a virtual binary switch device to turn on/off random devices.
+This module creates a virtual binary switch device to turn on/off the random device controller.
+Current operation mode (random light triggered, on, off) is indicated by the icon color.

 # Events